xonsh/xonsh/docs/tutorial_xontrib.rst

 We request that you register your xontrib with us.
 We think that this is a good idea, in general, because then:

-* Your xontrib will show up as an entension the xonsh website,
+* Your xontrib will show up as an extension the xonsh website,
 * It will appear in the ``xontrib list`` command, and
 * It will show up in ``xonfig wizard``.